hachyderm/community/verification.md

           mattstratton.com and the other is his Keyoxide account.
 Both are highlighted in green with green checkmarks next to the URL to show they are verified." />

+## How long does verification persist?

+Verification persists only as long as the check link is there.
+This is important to note as for some services, like the GitHub example above, you cannot have multiple URLs as your "website".
+This means if you remove your Hachyderm / Mastodon URL from the relevant field that the verification check will break and the green "verified" next to that URL will disappear.

+## Alternatives

+If you would like to verify your identity with more services than the metadata allows, you might want to consider using a service like Keyoxide or Keybase for the majority of your identity verification, and then verify Hachyderm / Mastodon with that identity management service.

 # Who should verify